nnellans/terraform-guide/README.md

 ### Object Variables
 - This is the 'structural' version of a Map variable.
-- It allows you to define a schema within curly brackets, which can use different variable Types inside the Object, instead of being restricted to the same variable Type when using a Map.
+- It allows you to define a schema (within curly brackets), which can use different variable Types inside the Object, instead of being restricted to the same variable Type when using a Map.
   - `type = object( {schema} )`
   - `type = object( { name = string, age = number } )`